miguelcarvajal/agrau/es_about.md

 ---
-layout: es_page
+layout: page
 title: Sobre mí
-dest: /about.html
+dest: /en/about.html
-permalink: /es/acerca.html
+permalink: /acerca.html
 ---
 <!-- ======= About Section ======= -->
 <section id="about" class="about section-bg">